Herzenstein's rough sculpin

 Herzenstein's rough sculpin (Asprocottus herzensteini) is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
-These sculpins are endemic to Lake Baikal in Russia.
+It is endemic to Lake Baikal in Russia.
 It was described by Lev Berg in 1906.
 It dwells at a depth range of 22–887 metres, and is abundantly found below 60 m.
 Males can reach a maximum total length of 11.5 centimetres.